JAAdrian/AES2017NoiseSynthesis/README.md

                    bDeClick: 1
 ```

-The default, ie. empty, model parameters subobject looks like the following (before the analysis step).
-Parameters which are not signal dependent are initialized with default values, the rest is empty.
+The default, ie. empty, model parameters sub-object looks like the following
+(before the analysis step).
+Parameters which are not signal dependent are
+initialized with default values, the rest is empty.

 ```matlab
 >> obj.ModelParameters